-Community Reinvestment Plan - Violence Prevention and Intervention
+Community Reinvestment Project - Violence Prevention and Intervention

 African American girl in depression sitting on sofa and holding tissues, she visiting psychologist at office

-The Legislature identified violence reduction as one program area to focus Community Reinvestment funding, specifically focusing on “community-based violence intervention and prevention services, which may include after-school programs focused on providing education and mentorship to youths.”
-The Community Reinvestment Plan’s comprehensive recommendations in this area include a multi-faceted approach aimed at reducing violence and promoting safe and resilient communities through four grant programs.
+The Legislature identified violence reduction as one program area to focus Community Reinvestment funding, specifically focusing on “community-based violence intervention and prevention services.”
+The Community Reinvestment Plan’s comprehensive recommendations in this area include a multi-faceted approach aimed at promoting safe and resilient communities through four grant programs.

 Grant Programs